 The course will explore the multitude of factors that affect women’s mental health over the lifespan.
 We will address issues such as sexuality, motherhood, work, intimate relationships, traumatization among many others.
 The focus of this class is clinical rather than sociological.
 We will examine the class topics with the purpose of helping you to be more sensitive, aware, and informed in your practice with female patients.
 Themes about common affects that dominate the female experience in psychotherapy and in life such as shame, fear, envy, and anger will be recurring throughout our discussions.
 We will use relational psychodynamic and feminist theories to understand these experiences.

-CCPJ 4199: Special Topics: Working with LGBTWQ Couples and Families
+CCPJ 4199: Working with LGBTQ Couples and Families

 This Special Topics course will provide a foundation for supporting and intervening with lesbian, gay, bisexual, transgender and queer (LGBTQ) couples and families across a range of helping contexts.
 The course will begin with an examination of social constructions of sexual identity/orientation, gender identity/roles and relationship or familial norms.
 Following this, the course will explore the experiences of LGBTQ-identified individuals within a broad range of helping contexts: education, healthcare and counseling.
 Lastly, drawing from the literature, case study analysis and current professional codes of ethics, the course will present helping professions with interdisciplinary and multiculturally competent recommendations for working with LGBTQ couples and families.

 CCPX 4199: Brave New Birth: Psychosocial Issues in Reproductive Technology & Genetic Testing